code-wolf-byte/forklift/README.md

    Assertion Consumer Service (`/auth/saml/acs`).
 2. On success the browser continues to `/auth/discord/login` for Discord OAuth2 consent.
-3. `/auth/discord/callback` exchanges the authorization code, joins the guild, and assigns the verified role.
+3. `/auth/discord/callback` exchanges the authorization code and assigns the verified role to members who are already in the guild.
 4. The combined record is stored in the `users` table and the session is marked complete so the landing page shows the verified state.